Note: This Directive replaces Directive 90/394/EEC and its subsequent amendments (Directive 97/42/EC and Directive 1999/38/EC).

 Member States have to comply with the 2017 amendments by 17 January 2020.
 Transitional measures (graded lowering of the limit values) apply to hardwood dusts and Chromium (VI).

 Member States have to comply with the early 2019 amendments by 21 February 2021.
 Special deadlines apply to Diesel engine exhaust emissions: the limit value of 0,05 mg/m3 measured as elemental carbon may, should be reached after additional transitional periods (in addition to the transposition period) of 2 years respectively of 5 years for the sectors of underground mining and tunnel construction.

-Member States have to comply with the mid-2019 amendments by 11 July 2021.
-Transitional higher limit values for cadmium and beryllium apply until 11 July 2027.
-For the copper smelting sector the limit value for arsenic applies only from 11 July 2023.
-A transitional higher limit value for formaldehyde applies in the health care, funeral and embalming sectors until 11 July 2024.
+Member States have to comply with the mid-2019 amendments by 11th July 2021.
+Transitional higher limit values for cadmium and beryllium shall apply until 11th July 2027.
+For the copper smelting sector, the limit value for arsenic shall apply only from 11th July 2023.
+A transitional higher limit value for formaldehyde shall apply in the health care, funeral and embalming sectors until 11th July 2024.

 ANNEX I: List of substances, mixtures and processes